5.2 Basic hello world

 The following is the output of the converted input file:

-The process of converting the code was relatively straightforward.
-During compilation, the argument types were checked and aligned, and afterward, all the specific type details were eliminated to create clean JavaScript code.
+Converting the code was a simple process.
+During compilation, the argument types were checked and aligned, and then the specific type details were removed to create clean JavaScript code.

-Although the program itself is quite basic, it serves as a valuable tool for comprehending the fundamental concepts.
-Let's run it once:
+Although this program is basic, it helps us understand the fundamental concepts.
+Let's run it now:

-It's time to embark on our journey by exploring the central program of Deno.
-This will provide us with a solid foundation to build upon as we progress.
+Now, let's start our journey by examining the main program of Deno.
+This will give us a solid foundation to build on as we move forward.

 Last updated